zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/scim.md

 ### Deploy-time Configuration {#deploy-time}

+Starting from version 2.3.0, you can configure the SCIM module using app [constants](https://docs.mendix.com/refguide/constants/) instead of the app administration pages.
+As an app developer that uses SCIM, you can set default values.
+These values can be overridden at deploy-time using the app constants.

+To enable app constants for configuring the SCIM module, set your app to run the after startup microflow in the OIDC module (SCIM.ASU_StartUp).

+Use the following security best practices when setting up your constants:

+* Set the export level of these constants to **Hidden** to enhance security.
+* Mask the client_secret to prevent its value from being visible in the Mendix Portal.
+For more details, see the [Constants](/developerportal/deploy/environments-details/#constants) section of the *Environment Details*.

+The following error messages will be displayed when you try to edit/delete default deploy-time configuration at runtime:

+* Error at edit: *You cannot modify as it is created from deployment*.
+* Error at delete: *You cannot delete as it is created from deployment*.

+#### Configuration with Entra ID

 Setting up connectivity with an IdP varies depending on the vendor.
 The following subsection shows the configuration for the Microsoft Entra ID.

-#### Configuration with Entra ID

 1. On the Microsoft Entra ID tenant, select **Enterprise Application** and create SCIM client in it.
 2. Change the **Provisioning Mode** to **Automatic**.